16. Environments and evaluation (*)#

 }

 Now we have two different functions of the same name.
-When we evaluate an expression within the current environment or any of its “descendants”, the new name will shadow the base one:
+When we evaluate an expression within the current environment or any of its descendants, the new name shadows the base one:

 ## Warning in "spam" < "eggs": This is not the base `<`, mate.